burtlo/scratch/README.md

 # Scratch

-This project is a bare-bones project that is a good way to use **guard-shell** to watch changes on ruby files and runs them.
+This project is a bare-bones project that lets you write and play with Ruby quickly and easily.

+1. bundle install
+2. touch playingaround.rb
+3. $EDITOR playingaround.rb
+4. guard

+Guard will watch for any ruby files that are in the directory and automatically run them.
+Allowing you to have a similar experience to IRB but with your editor.
 This is useful when exploring concepts in ruby when the code is much more complicated than a single irb session.

 ## Getting Started